 Prions are not the only ingredient in sewage that threatens food and water safety.
-Heavy metals, endocrine disruptors, carcinogens, flesh-eating bacteria and other contaminants await innocent bystanders.
+Heavy metals, endocrine disruptors, carcinogens, flesh-eating bacteria, radioactive waste, Zika virus and other deadly cocktails await dispersal to innocent bystanders.

 Once sewage is dumped on crops and grazing land, the damage isn’t done.
 Rain, irrigation and wind proceed to spread the prions and other contaminants throughout our communities, watersheds and into our oceans.
 Dumping tons of sewage from millions of people on farms and ranches spreads the prion pathogen far and wide.
 It’s a vicious case of Pandora’s lunchbox.
 We can avoid some of the prion risk by eating foods that are organic.
 Fruits and vegetables grown in sewage sludge cannot be legally labeled as certified organic.

 Thanks to prions, sewage management has become more of a nightmare than ever.
 Getting it out of our food and water will not be easy.
 Europe alone spends more than 2.2 billion euros every year to get sewage sludge out of the cities.
 Unfortunately, about 60 percent of the crap is dumped on agriculture and landscaping around homes and offices.
 Disposing of it safely would cost billions more.